numbersprotocol/fb-json2table/README.md

 find that if one post does not have photo, that post will not have features of photo.
 If the json is too long for naked eyes, we may ignore some interesting data recorded by Facebook!

 Finally, the most bothering and making automation almost impossible is that, the structure of Facebook json may change, and have changed!
-And the worst is that.
+And the worst is that,

-### Facebook will not notify you!!!!
+#### !!!!Facebook will not notify you!!!!

 For example, the data I download long time ago, I can find posts in "posts/your_posts.json/", and the content is like: